Bipartite mixed membership distribution-free model. A novel model for community detection in overlapping bipartite weighted networks: A spectral algorithm for fitting the model

 The time cost of DiSP mainly comes from the SVD step and the SPA step.
-The SVD step is also known as PCA \cite{mixedSCORE} and it is manageable even for a matrix with a large size.
+The SVD step is also known as PCA \citep{mixedSCORE} and it is manageable even for a matrix with a large size.
 The complexity of SVD is $O(\mathrm{max}(n^{2}_{r},n^{2}_{c})K)$.
-The time cost of SPA is $O(\mathrm{max}(n_{r},n_{c})K^{2})$ \cite{mixedSCORE}.
+The time cost of SPA is $O(\mathrm{max}(n_{r},n_{c})K^{2})$ \citep{mixedSCORE}.
 Since the number of clusters $K$ is much smaller than $n_{r}$ and $n_{c}$ in this article, as a result, the total time cost of DiSP is $O(\mathrm{max}(n^{2}_{r},n^{2}_{c})K)$.
-Especially, when $n_{r}=O(n), n_{c}=O(n)$ and $K=O(1)$, DiSP's complexity is $O(n^{2})$.
-Meanwhile, DiSP can be seen as a directed version of the SPACL algorithm in \cite{mao2020estimating} which can process real-world networks of up to 100,000 nodes within tens of seconds.
-Therefore, DiSP inherits SPACL's advantage such that it is easy to implement and computationally fast.
+Results in Section \ref{RealDataSection} show that, for a real-world bipartite network with 16726 rows nodes and 22015 column nodes, DiSP takes around 20 seconds to process a standard personal computer (Thinkpad X1 Carbon Gen 8) using MATLAB R2021b.